zw963/asuswrt-merlin-v2ray/README.md

 redirect mode require dnsmasq serve as LAN DNS server, if you asuswrt merlin, this is default mode. others mode V2Ray and basically build tools(For use with QUIC) is the only dependency.

-You can always check router if check TProxy use:
+You can always check weather router support TProxy:

 ```sh
 # modprobe xt_TPROXY